 This section is rarely included and refers the reader to other scientific sources of information.

 So, if you pick up your prescription from the pharmacy on a hot day, do not leave it in the car while you run other errands!This section lists all available forms of this medicine, including tablets or capsules of various doses and perhaps liquids or powders.
 Each one is described by color, shape, and markings, so you can be sure which one you are taking.
 When reading the package insert for Fuzeon (an HIV drug that is injected into the body), this section will talk about how to reconstitute, or mix, the powdered drug with sterile water.

 This section also gives storage instructions.
 This is where you find out whether or not to keep the drug in the refrigerator.
 It also tells whether pills may be damaged by heat, light, or moisture.
 For example, there is usually a recommendation against leaving the medicine out in temperatures over 30ºC (86ºF).
 So, if you pick up your prescription from the pharmacy on a hot day, do not leave it in the car while you run other errands!

 Patient Counseling Information

 This section lists key information for health care providers to use in talking to patients about how to use the drug.
 Depending on the drug, this section can include information on correct dosing, likely side effects, and possible drug interactions.
 When you get a new medicine, this section can be a good one to read.
 It highlights the information your health care provider should talk over with you.
-If you have any questions about what is in this section, or you do not remember your provider telling you what is in this section, stop and ask your provider or pharmacist.
+If you have any questions about what is in this section, or you do not remember your provider telling you what is in this section, ask your provider or pharmacist.